 The funding can be allocated for materials that are to be used directly in the project and are effectively ‘disposable’.
 The items include, but are not limited to:

 - locally-native plants, tree bags, weed mats, mulch, water crystals or other materials designed to protect and assist plant growth

 - products for soil stabilisation such as jute matting and coir logs

 - weed control, including large weed tree removal.

-For more information on the Community Conservation Assistance, phone Council on 07 3403 8888 and ask to speak to the Program Officer, Community Conservation Support Team, Natural, Water and Sustainability Branch.
+Submit your application online.
+The online application system allows you to save, develop and print out applications before you submit them.
+For assistance with the online system or general information on Community Conservation Assistance, phone Council on 07 3403 8888 and ask to speak to the Program Officer, Community Conservation Support team.